cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

 In this tutorial, you will set up [physical cluster replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) between a primary cluster and standby cluster.
 The primary cluster is _active_, serving application traffic.
 The standby cluster is _passive_, accepting updates from the primary cluster.
 The replication stream will send changes from the primary to the standby.

-The unit of replication is a _virtual cluster_, which is part of the underlying infrastructure in the primary and standby clusters.
+The unit of replication is a [virtual cluster]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}), which is part of the underlying infrastructure in the primary and standby clusters.

 In this tutorial, you will connect to: